 Between 2012 and 2015, patients were recruited from the outpatient departments of respiratory medicine of two hospitals in the Netherlands (Medisch Spectrum Twente, Enschede; Canisius-Wilhelmina Ziekenhuis, Nijmegen) and three in Australia (Repatriation General Hospital, Adelaide; Royal Adelaide Hospital, Adelaide; Flinders Medical Centre, Adelaide).
 Patients with COPD and one to five highly prevalent comorbidities were selected for this study.
-These comorbidities were chosen because of symptom overlap with COPD exacerbations, and/or their potential to become unstable during COPD exacerbations: IHD (history of myocardial infarction, angina pectoris); CHF (2008 ESC guidelines [16]), DM (glucocorticoid-induced, or stable type 1 or 2); active symptoms of anxiety and/or depression (\geqslant 11 Hospital Anxiety and Depression Scale (HADS) [17, 18]), and/or anxiety or depression symptoms being treated at the time of inclusion.
+These comorbidities were chosen because of symptom overlap with COPD exacerbations, and/or their potential to become unstable during COPD exacerbations: IHD (history of myocardial infarction, angina pectoris); CHF (2008 ESC guidelines [16]), DM (glucocorticoid-induced, or stable type 1 or 2); active symptoms of anxiety and/or depression (≥11 Hospital Anxiety and Depression Scale (HADS) [17,18]), and/or anxiety or depression symptoms being treated at the time of inclusion.

-After baseline measurements, patients were allocated to self-management or UC by an independent research assistant, who was blinded to the treatment assignment and randomisation schedule, using a computerised minimisation program [19].
-Allocation was stratified per hospital for smoking status,
+After baseline measurements, patients were allocated to self-management or UC by an independent research assistant who was masked to treatment assignment and randomisation schedule, using a computerised minimisation program [19].
+Allocation was stratified per hospital for smoking status, modified Medical Research Council dyspnoea (mMRC) score, number of comorbidities, and being on a waiting list for pulmonary rehabilitation.
+Blinding of patients and personnel to treatment group was not possible.
+Wherever possible, though, assessors of outcomes were blinded to treatment group.